gridlocdev/v/doc/docs.md

 ```

 Here `a` is stored on the stack since its address never leaves the function `f()`.
-However a reference to `b` is part of `e` which is returned.
-Also a reference to
+However, a reference to `b` is part of `e` which is returned.
+Also, a reference to
 `c` is returned.
 For this reason `b` and `c` will be heap allocated.

 Things become less obvious when a reference to an object is passed as function argument: